DaveO-Home/embedded-acceptance-tests/README.md

   **Warning**: If the application fails to install with your current node/npm versions, execute ```npm clean cache --force```, and use at least ```node``` version 8 and ```npm``` version 6 to install and build.

   **Dockerfile**: See instructions at bottom of README.
+  **Dodex**: Added to Browserify for testing and demo. https://github.com/DaveO-Home/dodex

 ## Installation